Mph0Ranta/alx-low_level_programming/0x00-hello_world/README.md

-A new readme file for a new project
+A readme file for the "0x00.
+C - Hello, World" project
-C coding